Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 <td>-</td>

 <td>
-    With this event the client requests a list of active game rooms
+    With this event, the client requests a list of active game rooms
 </td>

 </tr>